Tools for testing with msw.js

 msw and events

-Mock-service-worker can register handlers for certain events (see msw-docks):
+Mock-service-worker can register handlers for certain events (see msw-documentation):

 /* This code will be executed when requests-processing finishes */